sharpcoding/key-value-state-container/README.md

 ## Demo/Example

 The example presents the `MC` parts of the `MVC` pattern.
-The `V` part is missing for now, however, the requirement is `V` to be reactive (which is understood as refreshing itself as a result to some kind of "signal"). `key-value-state-container-react` package implements `useSelector` hook, which is a good example of `V` part implementation.
+The `V` part is missing for now, however, the requirement is `V` to be reactive (which is understood as refreshing itself as a result to some kind of "signal", executed after one or more state attributes changed). `key-value-state-container-react` package implements `useSelector` hook, which is a good example of `V` part implementation.

 Hopefully, if you know `redux` and `react-redux`, you will find the example below quite familiar.